asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 There is a lot of inefficiency built into this way of organizing.
 Handing teams solutions instead of problems limits the solution space before involving the experts who build the software.
 This often results in a more expensive and complicated solution to the customer's problem.
 The people making the decisions don't understand the software the same way as those who build it do.
 By getting a team access to the customer at the problem definition stage, the team can help identify appropriate approaches.
 This is a huge morale booster to teams who currently feel like they are just _"development resources"_ and order takers.

 To read more about the importance of autonomous product teams I recommend [this article](https://www.mindtheproduct.com/2018/02/team-smarter-autonomous-product-teams-work-better/).

-### Fix the Work Area

-Are the teams' work areas optimized for collaboration?
-The best work is done when teams can collaborate effectively.
-If work areas are distracting this will decrease a team's effectiveness.
-If developers choose to wear headphones, focus on solo work, and interact less, the work will suffer because of it.
-Teams of indivduals who only work individually will struggle to onboard new team members, making scaling the organization very difficult.

 ## Conclusion